-Sales managers deserve support from your organization, starting with a clear definition of what success looks like in their role.
+Start with a clear definition of what good looks like for your front-line managers as they reinforce current initiatives and build top performers.
 Great companies start with a strong blueprint that includes the processes and tools that enable sales managers to drive success at the team level.

-Strong Territory and Account Plans
+Implement a Process for Building Strong Territory and Account Plans

-Defined Customer Landscapes
+Define Customer Landscapes

-- How do they go to market? - What trends are going on in their industry?
+- What trends are going on in their industry?

 The Political Landscape:

 Teaching sellers to consider the political landscape means helping them understand what the organizational chart looks like.
 Understanding the political landscape starts with defining what roles and people will be key influencers within the organization.
 Navigating the political landscape helps sellers identify and develop champions inside their accounts.
 The most elite salespeople know that to be successful in an account, they need to develop a champion — someone on the inside, who will fight on your behalf, even when you’re not there.
 If your managers are focused on building a team of elite salespeople, they'll work with the individuals on their team to ensure deals are not moving forward without a designated champion.
 In this podcast, John Kaplan covers a great analogy on this topic as it pertains to not moving your deal forward unless you’ve solidified a champion.
 Share this episode with your managers so they know how to strategically coach their people on navigating the political landscape within customer organizations.

 Sales managers who drive great execution teach their teams to identify the competitive landscape.
 This means knowing who your competition is within the account and defining a success strategy to pursue the account, based on your solution's business value and differentiation.
 Help your sales managers and reps understand how to navigate deals against tough incumbents and competition so they can stack customer requirements in their favor and win more.
 Here's a resource worth passing along.